bufbuild/protovalidate-python/.github/CONTRIBUTING.md

    constraint might be acceptable.

-By keeping performance and resource management in mind throughout the development process, we can ensure `protovalidate` remains efficient and responsive, even as we add new features and fix bugs.
+By keeping performance and resource management in mind throughout the development process, we can ensure `protovalidate-python` remains efficient and responsive, even as we add new features and fix bugs.

 ## Questions?